| || || || || || || |

 You have to know where you money is going in construction, and CM Fusion's cost tracking feature can help you nail it down.
 This system will clearly keep track of how much your spending and where it's going, all while tracking project time as well so as to keep you on schedule as much as possible.

 - Not great for bigger companies with a lot of projects

 As part of Zoho's massive family of applications, Zoho Projects offers users an easy to use project management platform, complete with built-in time tracking capabilities and gamification tools to improve productivity.
 Plus, with a solid free option, you'll be able to try out this helpful software without risk.

 We wouldn't recommend sticking with the free version, though.
 As with any free software, limitations are significant.
 If you need to have access to specific project management features, like task dependencies and Gantt charts, you're going to need to opt for the premium packages – which can get pretty expensive for larger companies.
+There are also some extremely useful automations locked behind higher tiers that can help speed up your entire business.
 Still, with its unique flat-rate pricing model, Zoho Projects offers some serious bang for your buck.

 Zoho Projects Integrations

 As with many larger companies, the third-party integrations available through Zoho Projects are as plentiful as they are convenient.
 Slack, Gmail, Zapier, Github, and Dropbox all integration with Zoho Projects, as does the massive family of Zoho apps, so if you're looking for an all-in-one solution, this is it.

 - Easy-to-use interface for everyone

 - Team instant messenger for collabroation

 - Free plan has no preset or custom project templates